 N.B.
-It is your responsibility to ensure that your Programme Manager has your correct address.
+It is your responsibility to ensure that your Head of Department/ Programme Manager has your correct address.
 The College will not be responsible for results which are sent to old addresses if you have not updated your contact details.
-If you do not receive your results within the agreed time it is your responsibility to contact the Higher Education Registry Assistant at heregistrar@ucleeds.ac.uk to obtain a replacement letter.
+If you do not receive your results within the agreed time it is your responsibility to contact the Higher Education Registrar Co-ordinator on (0113 2354566) to obtain a replacement letter.